kyhuber/Joint-Savings-Smart-Contract/README.md

 The web interface is rendered using the Remix IDE.
 JavaScript VM supports deployment of the smart contract.
-Ganache provides the Ethereum blockchain, including transactions and hashing.
+Ganache provides the Ethereum blockchain, including transactions and hashing. https://vanity-eth.tk/ was used to generate ETH addresses for testing.

 ---

 ## Installation Guide

-This app can be run in any browser using Remix and Ganache.
+This app can be run in any browser using Remix IDE.

 ---